gajus/usus/README.md

 ### Configuration

-By default, `render` returns the CSS used to render the document.
+`render` returns the CSS used to render the document.
 Using the `inlineStyles` option makes render return HTML document with CSS inlined.

 |Name|Type|Description|Default value|
 |---|---|---|---|